-with 32 GB RAM of memory.
+All subjects used the same Alienware 17 R4 laptop with a display diagonal of 439.42 mm (17.30 in), running Unity 2019.4 on Windows 10 with a secondary monitor attached for ease of configuring the individual steps of the experiment.
+The laptop had an Nvidia GTX 1070 with 32 GB RAM of memory.
 A 1080p webcam recorded audio and video.
 For the VR setups, we used a 2016 HTC Vive with two Vive controllers.
 We ran the application for all three setups straight out of Unity.
 Data was collected using a custom C# script, writing data to a CSV file at a frequency of 10 Hz every time the user pressed a button.

 The research facilitator could observe the subjects' viewpoint on the laptop display, which was recorded with a screen-capturing software.
 We conducted the study in a collaborative space in a public university building and took precautions to preserve our subjects' safety.
-The usable space for VR Standup and VR Tabletop users was around 10 x 10 ft (3 x 3 m).
-2D Desktop users sat at a 4 x 4 ft table ( $1.2 \times 1.2 \text{ m}$ ).
+The usable space for VR Standup and VR Tabletop users was around $10 \times 10 \text{ ft}$ ($3 \times 3 \text{ m}$).
+2D Desktop users sat at a $4 \times 4 \text{ ft}$ table ($1.2 \times 1.2 \text{ m}$).